Shishir8957/document_chatbot/README.md

 # medical_chatbot
- genai project using langchain flask llama2 and pinecone
+ genai project using langchain flask llama2 and cromaDb

 # Steps to run